crdelapazz/More-HTML-Email-Snippets/README.md

 More snippets for faster HTML email coding.
 Including `preheader table cells`, `VML buttons`, `VML background` and more.

-These snippets have incorporated coding techniques that focus on creating non-responsive emails with least quirks possible. *But*, it doesn't mean you can't use it for responsive emails, it may just lack few more codes to fit your coding style.
-(E.g. it has no `MSO conditionals` on each table/column unlike the [hybrid fluid method](http://webdesign.tutsplus.com/tutorials/creating-a-future-proof-responsive-email-without-media-queries--cms-23919).)
+These snippets have incorporated coding techniques that focus on **creating non-responsive emails with least quirks possible**.
+But it doesn't necessarily mean you can't use it for responsive emails, it may just lack few more codes to fit your coding style.
+(E.g. You can just add more tables in `MSO conditionals` on each column to do the [hybrid fluid method](http://webdesign.tutsplus.com/tutorials/creating-a-future-proof-responsive-email-without-media-queries--cms-23919).)

-This was specialized for *Straight Arrow Corporation's LexisNexis UK team*.
-You might find it useful yourself.

 ## Snippets